pierrecdevs/3d-cssonly-book/README.md

 This is just a sample, please view my actual Resume / CV for relevant work experience.

 An honourable mention to the originator of the book [https://codepen.io/diemoritat](https://codepen.io/diemoritat)

+Click the right pages... pages on the right.